 This easy Instant Pot corned beef and cabbage recipe is perfect for St. Patrick’s Day or any other day of the year!
 Moist and flavorful corned beef brisket cooked in your pressure cooker is simple to do with a potato trick I use quite often.
-If you haven’t tried this dinner idea you’re in for a treat.
+If you haven’t tried this dinner idea in your pressure cooker you’re in for a treat.

 Ok so I have done some research on carbonated beverages and pressure cookers.
-It states there is no problem pouring it in as is straight out of the fridge but I don’t know, I leave it out overnight so becomes flat.
+It states there is no problem pouring it in as is straight out of the fridge but I just leave it out overnight so becomes flat.

 It maintains the great taste that will then permeate into your meat and vegetables but the fizz is pretty much gone.
 Your choice.

-If you’ve never made a corned beef brisket it is not intimidating and you really should pick one up at the store.
-I choose a smaller piece usually (2-3 lbs is plenty to feed thee 5 of us), and it comes with a little packet of spices like you see here on the top (if yours doesn’t come with it here’s how to make corned beef spices).
+If you’ve never made a corned beef brisket it is not hard.
+You really should pick one up at the store.
+I choose a smaller piece (2-3 lbs).
+It will come with a little packet of spices like you see here on the top.

 - Head of cabbage

-- Instant Pot or pressure cooker (this is the one I have)
+- Instant Pot, Ninja Foodi or any other brand of pressure cooker (this is the one I have)

 Watch this video so you can see how I make it and how I make edible trivets using potatoes that taste amazing when they’re done too!

 Do you rinse corned beef before cooking?